ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 ## Creating a Push package binding
 {: #openwhisk_catalog_pushnotifications_create}

-While creating a Push Notifications package binding, you must specify the following parameters,
+To create a Push Notifications package binding, you must specify the following parameters,

 -  `appId`: The Bluemix app GUID.
 -  `appSecret`: The Bluemix push notification service appSecret.

-The following is an example of creating a package binding.
+To create a package binding, see the following example steps:

 1. Create a Bluemix application in [Bluemix Dashboard](http://console.ng.bluemix.net).